HOME - Goehle Introduction - Joseph Walsh - Peter Goehle, Senior- Minnie Lindemann Goehle - Peter Goehle, Junior - St James Long Island

 "NEARLY 100 OVERCOME IN THIRD HOTTEST DAY SINCE WEATHER BUREAU'S OPENING"

 On July 31, 1917 a new heat record was set for New York City at — the third warmest day on record.
 The unofficial reading in Park Row during the hottest part of the day was 110.
 The official tempature was 98 at 5:00 P.M.
 Thousands crowded to the beaches at Coney Island, South Beach and Midlands.
 Fifteen deaths were reported due to the heat and ninety-two people suffered heat prostration in Manhattan and the Bronx.
-Among them was "Goehle, Frank, 526 East 85th Street: went home."
+Among them was "Goehle, Frank, twenty-two, binder, 526 East 85th Street, overcome in front of No. -75 Tenth ave.: went home."

 New York Times August 1, 1917